-The Multi-Family designation provides for a variety of medium-density housing types and designs.
-The designation incorporates a combination of urban design elements to enhance the living environment while integrating the housing into a neighborhood or neighborhood business district.
-Urban design elements such as private and public open space, pedestrian orientation and connections, and security are integrated into the housing to create a high standard of community cohesion and character.
+The High-Density Multi-Family designation provides for high-density housing types and designs that combine urban design elements to enhance the living environment with integration into appropriate business districtsor neighborhoods.
+Urban design elements stress pedestrian orientation and connections, security, transportation, and integration of housing into the adjacent neighborhood.